rajasekharreddy-vadlathala/javaassignment/README.md

 implement them to make their own special sound?

 Answer for 2a,2b,2c,2d: provided simulator class and unit test class for test the functionality.

+Q A-3 : Now how would you model a rooster?

+Answer for 3a,3b,3c: provided simulator class and unit test class for test the functionality.